-Storm restoration in Lakeland
+Storm damage restoration in Lakeland

 Lakeland is the commercial and cultural hub of Polk County, a city of over 112,000 set nearly equidistant between Tampa and Orlando along the I-4 corridor.
 Its inland position - roughly 60 miles from either coast - shields it from storm surge, but Polk County sits directly in the paths that major storms travel as they cross the Florida peninsula, and its residents know that well.
 The 2004 season sent multiple named storms through the county at hurricane strength, and Hurricane Milton in 2024 dropped more than a foot of rain on Lakeland in a single day, triggering what forecasters classified as a 1-in-1,000-year rainfall event and pushing area rivers and lakes well beyond their banks.
 Wind damage compounds every major storm here: Milton was still Category 2 strength crossing Polk, and widespread roof damage and downed trees followed.
 We connect Lakeland homeowners with vetted, licensed local pros for a free storm-damage assessment.